For students

 Metronome phrasing

 Play at tempo with the metronome, but every time you arrive at the end of a phrase, pause for a few beats before continuing.
-This builds natural breath and timing between phrases.
+This helps you understand the timing between phrases so you can take natural time without rushing or slowing unintentionally.

 #47